RollingRabz/DE_TEST/03-data-engineering-skill-test/01-setup-database/README.md

   ```

 ## Access postgres
-* There are 2 way to access postgres in this test
+* There are two ways to access PostgreSQL in this test.

 1. Terminal